Lucas-mother3/Lucas-mother3/README.md

 ## `about:Lucas-mother3`
 ### Bio
-15 years old, living in the Philippines.
+16 years old (May 21), living in the Philippines.
 Loves fiddling with computers but my lazy ass couldn't do much C. I always did (and still doing) HTML and CSS work on sites such as my blog and The Blue Pages.
 Aspires to be a game developer, and content creator.
 Loves sharing things that are interesting.

 ### Setups